Figure Mandatory Modules: Courses and classes for the "Mandatory Modules".

 The research laboratory course in Biochemistry can be performed in following research groups at the Gene Center:

-Prof. Beckmann, Prof. Förstemann, Dr. Halic, Dr. Herzog, Prof. Hopfner, Dr. Jae, Prof. Klein, Dr. Stigler, Prof. Stingele, Prof. Subklewe.
+Prof. Beckmann, Dr. Canzar, Prof. Förstemann, Dr. Herzog, Prof. Hopfner, Prof. Hornung, Prof. Jae, Prof. Stigler, Prof. Stingele, Prof. Klein, Prof. Subklewe.

 Information about the groups and their research topics can be found here: research groups